SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson2_TheBoxModel/Notes_Lesson2_TheBoxModel.md

 ---

 - The CSS `vertical-align` property can vertically align adjacent `inline` and `inline-block` elements in different way.
+- CSS property values that are set to zero should **not have a unit because they are ignored**
 - `block` and `inline-block` outer display model boxes **cannot be nested inside** `inline` type boxes
 - Because HTML collapses multiple whitespace characters into a single whitespace character, this can cause some whitespace to appear and take up room and screw up a design like in the example:

  ```html